revious page Next page Table of contents Print Close

 Household: consists of persons who – irrespective of kinship – form a common income and consumption unit sharing completely or partly the current costs of their living.

 Income deciles: deciles of the population ranked according to the annual net income per capita.
+From 2024 onwards, income deciles based on the equivalised income of the population.

 Reference person: the person with the highest income among the members of the household.